Keerthana0620/Final-Project-Group4/Code/README.md

   - Multi-layer attention with Tanh activation, Helps mitigate vanishing gradient problem
   - Text Generation Techniques: Temperature scaling , Top-k sampling, Top-p (nucleus) sampling
   - Prevents repetitive and bland outputs

+- generating_loading_lstm_news_model.py: basically load the model.pt file and the generate news , depending on the news prompting
 GPT-2:

 - `prepare_date.py`: Preprocesses and cleans the data for the GPT-2 model by adding special tokens to each article.
 The data is then split into training, validation, and test sets, saved as text files.